The Mammoth Mountain Sign at 11,053 Feet

 Because of this wind build-up, Snowcats need to come into this area daily to groom and when the sign gets buried they dig it out.
 In some seasons this can happen dozens of times, depending on the storm cycles Mammoth Mountain gets.

 It really is amazing how much snow can pile up from wind loading.
 If you get 3-4 feet at Main Lodge, the sign could end up loaded with 10 feet or more.
-During the winter of 2019, the current sign, that had been in place since 1998, finally turned over its post.
+During the winter of 2019, the current sign, which had been in place since 1998, finally turned over its post.

 The sign had rotted out at the bottom and when it was tagged by a snowcat, the sign came down.
 We have been informed that the new signpost is made from Western White Wood and will be attached to a steel beam, which has been added to keep it more secure.
 The new sign should last us another 20 years.